vivaansinghvi07/fractal-points/README.md

 ![Fractal Zoomed](imgs/shapesZOOMED.png)

-Note: Since there were 20 million points generated, the graph will look almost filled in.
-However, upon zooming, you will see that it's just made of points.
+Note: Since there were 20 million points generated, the graph will look solid.
+However, upon zooming further, you would be able to see the dots.